dataviscourse/tutorials/lectures/lecture-d3-layouts.md

 * node.value - the summed value of the node and its descendants; optional, see node.sum and node.count.

-the node objects also have two functions that will prove useful in this context:
+The node objects also have two functions that will prove useful in this context:

 * node.ancestors() - Returns the array of ancestors nodes, starting with this node, then followed by each parent up to the root.

 * node.descendants() - Returns the array of descendant nodes, starting with this node, then followed by each child in topological order.

 Once we have our root node, we can feed it into the tree layout.

-tree(root) Lays out the specified root hierarchy, assigning the following properties on root and its descendants and assigns a x and y coordinate to each node.
+`d3.tree(root)` lays out the specified root hierarchy, assigning the following properties on root and its descendants and assigns a x and y coordinate to each node.

 * node.x - the x-coordinate of the node
 * node.y - the y-coordinate of the node

 {% include code.html id="d3_tree" file="d3_tree.html" code="" js="false" preview="true" %}